 If you would like an access buddy to meet you at the bus stop, parking lot or the entrance, please mention this when you register for the forum.

 Outside the main entrance there are accessible parking spots, a handydart drop-off area, a scooter charging station, bike racks, and vehicle parking.

 The venue is wheelchair accessible, has a level entrance, and is “Accessibility Certified” by the Rick Hansen Foundation.

 There are two orientations to the venue below: first is a text description, and then there are links to photos of the venue.

 Here is a text description of the entrance and route to the forum:

 -In the lobby area, the dance studio is the second room and door on the left, which is where the morning workshop will be from 10:30am until 11:30am.
-This dance studio door is just before some benches and is opposite the front desk that is usually staffed.
+This dance studio door is before a post and some benches, and is opposite the front desk that is usually staffed.

 -Continuing past the benches outside of the dance studio, around on the left there is an alcove.
 This alcove has another door for the dance studio on the left, which is perpendicular to a door for an accessible washroom that is single-stall and for all genders.
 Next to this washroom door there are two water fountains, which are next to a glass wall of the auditorium.
 Along this wall a few feet over from the water fountains is the doorway to the auditorium, where the forum will be from 11:30am until 4:30pm.

 -The auditorium door will be propped open.
 The auditorium is 177 square metres, a large rectangular space with a sloped wooden ceiling.
 The forum will take place in the centre of the room.
 Inside the auditorium please be cautious along both the right and the left far sides of the room because there are five sloped vertical beams that curve diagonally and jut out a couple feet from the sides into the space at head level.
 Access buddies are available if non-visual or partially sighted learners would like description of the space around them during the workshops.